-- (1) The council may enter into a contract of insurance with WorkCover Queensland, or another insurer, to cover its councillors. - (2) For that purpose, a councillor's role includes attending- - (a) meetings of the council or its committees that the councillor is entitled or asked to attend; and - (b) meetings for a resident of Brisbane; and
+(1) The council may enter into a contract of insurance with WorkCover Queensland, or another insurer, to cover its councillors.

-(d) official functions organised for the council.
+- (2) For that purpose, a councillor's role includes attending- - (a) meetings of the council or its committees that the councillor is entitled or asked to attend; and - (b) meetings for a resident of Brisbane; and - (c) conferences, deputations, inspections and meetings at which the councillor's attendance is permitted by the council; and - (d) official functions organised for the council.